artsandiego/portfolio2015/README.md

-# Art's Online Portfolio

-This is my first website and github repo, so bear with me please.
-Will develop a second one with more modern and sexy style.
-This site will be gone soon, so say your goodbyes.
+#ONLINE PORTFOLIO

+This repo is my first online portfolio developed using vanilla web development technlogies, I've developed this to learn as well as apply new technologies.

+#NEW PORTFOLIO

+I'm currently working on another online portofolio which is more modern and mature version of this site I'm redesigning the user interface as well as the user interaction. you can view it in one of my repos named 'awesm' thanks.